What is a guardianship?

 Do I have to be the parent in order to become a guardian?

 No. Any adult can petition to become the guardian of an alleged incapacitated person.
-Often times, a special needs adult may not have any living family or family member who is willing to serve a guardian capacity, so the court may appoint a non-relative, family friend or non-profit agency representative as guardian of that individual.
-Please note that the Court screens any individual petitioning to be a guardian of an adult to ensure that said individual is appropriate for that position.
+Oftentimes, a special needs adult may not have any living family or family member who is willing to serve in a guardian capacity, so the court may appoint a nonrelative, family friend or nonprofit agency representative as guardian of that individual.
+Please note that the court screens any individual petitioning to be a guardian of an adult to ensure that said individual is appropriate for that position.

-If you would like more information about obtaining a guardianship please contact McMorrow Law, LLC at 412-407-2816 or 724-940-0100.
-Our office is located in Pittsburgh, but we handle guardianships across Western Pennsylvania.
+If you would like more information about obtaining a guardianship, please contact McMorrow Law, LLC, at 724-940-0100 or 724-940-0100.
+Our office is located in Pittsburgh, but we handle guardianships across western Pennsylvania.
 Please call us today for more information.